 a.
-Phase 1 Administration 09 - 13 May 2022b.
+Phase 1 Administration 09 - 13 May 2022

+b.
 Phase 2 Essentials 16 - 25 May 2022)

-c.
-Phase 3 Core functions 27 May - 7 October 2022)
+C. Phase 3 Core functions 27 May - 7 October 2022)

 - 8. In addition, the other learning opportunities planned to be provided by the WLGA which includes E-Learning and Councillor Workbooks.
 It is acknowledged that there is some overlap between the identified and the additional learning opportunities.
-The updated draft outline induction programme as attached at Appendix A. - 9.
+The updated draft outline induction programme is attached at Appendix A. - 9.
+The requirement categorisation for mandatory topics has been included in this draft programme.
+The categorisation of the remaining topics will be added in subsequent iterations of the programme. - 10.
 Further work will be needed in liaison with WLGA, Senior and other officers to ensure that: - a. that the programme includes all relevant topics necessary for a successful Elected Member Induction Programme in 2022. - b. a suitable schedule for the delivery of induction topics. - c.
-The final programme is made available to election candidates to enable them to plan their post-election activities. - 10.
+The final programme is made available to election candidates to enable them to plan their post-election activities. - 11.
 The Democratic Services Committee is requested to identify any views they may have on the Draft Outline Member Induction Programme 2022 which should be reflected in the subsequent Elected Member Induction Programme.

-11. The costs arising from the provision of the Member Induction Programme are to be contained within the existing Member Development Budget.
+12. The costs arising from the provision of the Member Induction Programme are to be contained within the existing Member Development Budget.

-- 12. Section 7 of the Local Government (Wales) Measure 2011 requires local authorities to secure the provision of reasonable training and development opportunities for its members. - 13.
+- 13. Section 7 of the Local Government (Wales) Measure 2011 requires local authorities to secure the provision of reasonable training and development opportunities for its members. - 14.
 The statutory guidance (Chapter 2) in relation to this duty recommends that the Democratic Services Committee (DSC) has overall responsibility for deciding what should be regarded as reasonable training and development opportunities as part of its function of providing support to members to carry out their functions.

-14. The Democratic Services Committee is requested to identify any views they may have on the Draft Outline Member Induction Programme 2022 which should be reflected in the subsequent Elected Member Induction Programme 2022.
+15. The Democratic Services Committee is requested to identify any views they may have on the Draft Outline Member Induction Programme 2022 (Appendix A) which should be reflected in the subsequent Elected Member Induction Programme 2022.

-GARY JONES

-HEAD of DEMOCRATIC SERVICES

-18 January 2022
+GARY JONES HEAD of DEMOCRATIC SERVICES 18 January 2022